 The move was made largely in response to public scrutiny of the program due to the 1.4 billion worth of $1 coins held in storage at Federal Reserve Banks.
-The build up of excess coins during the first four years of the program had been the result of the requirement for Federal Reserve Banks to make each new design of the program available to depository institutions during an introductory period.
+The build-up of excess coins during the first four years of the program resulted from the requirement for Federal Reserve Banks to make each new program design available to depository institutions during an introductory period.

 Supporters of $1 coins have also cited the higher potential cost savings that could be achieved by suspending production of $1 bills and fully transitioning to $1 coins.
 The Government Accountability Office has recommended the switch on five separate occasions during the past twenty years.
 Their latest report indicated estimated savings of $5.5 billion over 30 years.

 Despite these counterarguments, the suspension of production for circulation remains in place.
 However, the United States Mint will continue the Presidential Dollar Program in a limited fashion.
 Starting with the twenty-first release of the series honoring Chester Arthur, the Mint will only produce the number of coins necessary to satisfy demand from collectors.
 The U.S. Mint will not distribute these coins through circulation.
 Instead, it will offer them exclusively within numismatic products.
 In addition to the standard 25-coin rolls, the Mint has expanded its offerings to include 100-coin bags, 250-coin boxes, and 500-coin boxes.
 These are all priced at premiums of 10-12% above face, plus shipping costs.
 As each design is released, these products may be found online at http://catalog.usmint.gov/.